 Here you’ll find info about the different types of whole grain and gluten-free flours as well as other not so common ingredients that I use in my baking.
 And if you live in Germany, there’s a special section for you!

 Almost all of my 100% whole grain recipes are developed in a way that you can’t tell that they’re whole grain.
 There are a few exceptions but I make that clear in the post.
 What I normally use is whole wheat flour, which you should be able to find in any grocery store.

 I also like baking with whole spelt, which, to me, tastes less healthy.
 It has more protein than whole wheat flour does and it’s more tolerable for people with wheat sensitivities.
 It is not gluten-free, though.
 More on gluten-free flours later.

 Whole spelt is sometimes just labeled as spelt, but should then say whole grain on the side of the package.
-If you can’t find whole spelt in your local supermarket, head on over to King Arthur Flour: Organic Whole Spelt flour or Amazon: Arrowhead Mills Spelt Flour and Bob’s Red Mill Organic Spelt Flour
+If you can’t find whole spelt in your local supermarket, you can order it on Amazon: Bob’s Red Mill Organic Spelt Flour

 Good whole grain flours to start off with

 If you have someone in your family who doesn’t like whole grains and you’re just starting to switch, one of these might be a better bet:

 - Bob’s Red Mill 100% whole grain ivory wheat flour (aka white whole wheat) – this has all the fiber and nutrition that regular whole wheat flour has, but it tastes milder and is lighter in color.
 It’s made from a naturally occurring “albino” wheat, which is the only reason why it’s lighter.
 It really does have the same nutritional value!
 If I were starting off with whole wheat baking, I’d start with this flour.

-- King Arthur Whole Wheat Pastry Flour – this is made from a softer type of wheat that has less protein and less gluten.
+- Bob’s Red Mill whole wheat pastry flour – this is made from a softer type of wheat that has less protein and less gluten.
 It’s more finely ground and great for cakes and pastries.

 For a primer on whole grain baking, please have a look at my whole grain baking tips on GoodLifeEats.